 Grind four cloves of garlic with sea salt until you have made a paste.
 Add a few basil leaves, one at a time, and keep grinding.
 You will need to crush the basil really well so it releases all of its juices.
 Add the pine nuts and parmesan and continue to grind it into a paste.
 Now, drizzle ½ cup olive oil and mix it.
 Incorporate it into the gnocchi in a saucepan and mix well.

-Pre-made dough (yes, I know, it’s a culinary sin, but shhhh… we won’t tell, if you don’t)
+Pre-made pizza dough (yes, I know, it’s a traditional culinary sin, but shhhh… we won’t tell, if you don’t!)

 Extra virgin olive oil

 Remove the pizza from the oven and distribute the olive oil mix.
 Add the ricotta and shredded mozzarella.
 Let it bake for another five minutes.
-Meanwhile, squeeze the juice of a lemon half onto the arugula, some more olive oil (2 tablespoons max), salt and pepper.
+Meanwhile, squeeze the juice of a lemon half onto the arugula, some more olive oil (2 tablespoons max), salt and Tellicherry black pepper.
 Cover the pizza with the arugula, grated parmesan, and prosciutto.
+That’s it, meal complete!
 Enjoy one of the tastiest true Italian recipes!